Create a Managed Kubernetes cluster on a cloud server

 -

 Optional: to enable node auto-recovery, select the Node auto-recovery checkbox.
-If the cluster has only one worker node, auto-recovery is not available.
+If the cluster has only one worker node, auto-recovery is unavailable.

 -

-Optional: to enable automatic patch version upgrades, select the Automatic patch version upgrades checkbox.
-If the cluster has only one master node (base cluster) or one worker node, automatic Kubernetes patch version upgrades are not available.
+Optional: to enable patch version auto-upgrades, select the Patch version auto-upgrade checkbox.
+If the cluster has only one master node (basic cluster) or one worker node, Kubernetes patch version auto-upgrades are unavailable.

 -

-Select the cluster maintenance start time — the time at which automatic cluster maintenance operations will begin.
+Select the cluster maintenance start time — the time when automatic cluster maintenance will begin.

 -

 Optional: to enable audit logs, select the Audit logs checkbox.
-After creating the cluster, configure the log storage and analysis system integration.
+After the cluster is created, configure integration with a log storage and analysis system.

 -

-Check the cluster price on a cloud server.
+Check the cluster price on the cloud server.

 -

 Click Create.
-Creating a cluster takes several minutes, during which the cluster will be in the status
+Cluster creation takes a few minutes, during which time the cluster will be in the status